dojot/docs/source/flow.rst

     :align: center
     :alt: change_node_cfg

-    Figure 5: Change configuration
+    : Change configuration

 Fields:

 * **Name** *(optional)*: Name of the node
 * **msg** *(required)*: Definition of the data structure that will be sent to the next node and will receive the value set on the *to* field
 * **to** *(required)*: Assignment or copy of values

 .. note::
     More than one rule can be assign by clicking on *+add* below the rules box.

-switch
+Switch
 *******

 .. _switch_node:
 .. figure:: images/nodes/switch_node.png
-    :width: 50%
+    :width: 80%
     :align: left
     :alt: switch_node

+The Switch node allows messages to be routed to different branches of a flow by evaluating a set of rules against each message.

 .. _switch_node_cfg:
 .. figure:: images/nodes/switch_node_cfg.png